google/node-sec-roadmap/chapter-1/threat-RCE.md

 `this[x][y] = "javascript:console.log(1)"` does not cause code to
 execute for nearly as many `x` and `y` as in a browser.

-These operators are probably rarely used *explicitly*, but many operators that convert strings to code when given a string do something else when given a `Function` instance.
-`setTimeout(x, 0)` is safe when `x` is a function.
+These operators are probably rarely used *explicitly*, but some operators that convert strings to code when given a string do something else when given a `Function` instance.  `setTimeout(x, 0)` is safe when `x` is a function, but on the browser it parses a string input as code.

 *  [Grepping](../appendix/experiments.md#grep-problems) shows the rate
    in the top 100 modules and their transitive dependencies by simple pattern matching after filtering out comments and string content.
-   This analysis works on most modules, but fails to distinguish safe uses of `setTimeout` for example from unsafe.
+   This analysis works on most modules, but fails to distinguish safe uses of `setTimeout` in modules that might run on the client from unsafe.
 *  A [type based analysis](../appendix/experiments.md#jsconf) can
    distinguish between those two, but the tools we tested don't deal well with mixed JavaScript and TypeScript inputs.